 The first company to open throughout this part of South Carolina was the Distillery of Hilton Head, which specializes in rum and whiskey mixes from the Western Indies and the Carolinas.

-To warm you up in the colder months, local rum and vodka are available for purchase somewhere at the door.
+Local rum and vodka are available for purchase somewhere at the door to warm you up in the colder months.

 You can blend aged liquor with flavorful liquors and other ingredients to make your customized concoctions.

 Other notable varieties include Mountain Top brewed Rum, Aermoor Gin, Redlock Flavoured Rum, and Three Traditions Rum.